 Alternatively, you could click here to use a personal injury claims calculator.
 However, it must be stated that the calculator will provide only figures for general damages you have suffered.

-If you pursue a claim for compensation, then there are various factors that will be taken into consideration.
-Not only could you make a claim for the injuries you have experienced, but you may also have grounds to make a claim for the damage of personal property, financial loss, and travel expenses.
+If you pursue a claim for compensation, then there are various factors that will be taken into consideration when it comes to the amount of compensation you could receive.
+Not only could you make a claim for the injuries you have experienced, but you a good law firm will tell you that you may also have grounds to make a claim for the damage of personal property, financial loss, and travel expenses.

 General damages are the term used to describe the compensation that has been awarded to those involved in an accident.
 The compensation covers loss of amenity, pain, and the suffering you have experienced due to the injury.